Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Instanton partition functions

 \paragraph{Perturbative contribution.} With these assignments of K\"{a}hler parameters, we can express the topological string partition function

 where $Z^{M}_{Sp(2)_0+1\mAS}$ takes the following form

 where

-Here we neglected unimportant factors like $M(1,t,q)$ on the right hand side of \eqref{pert1}.
-We note that in general $Z^{M}$ contains terms depending on the instanton fugacity $u$, but in this case, $Z^{M}$ is independent of $u$.
-We found in fact that $Z^{\textbf{nonpert-I}} =1$ even with flavors up to $N_f=3$.
+Here we neglected unimportant factors like $M(1,t,q)$ on the right-hand side of \eqref{pert1}.
+We note that, in general, $Z^{M}$ contains terms depending on the instanton fugacity $u$, but in this case, $Z^{M}$ is independent of $u$.
+We found, in fact, that $Z^{\textbf{nonpert-I}} =1$ even with flavors up to $N_f=3$.

-The perturbative contribution from the summation part of partition function is also independent of instanton fugacity, and is obtained by setting ${\v_{1}=\v_{2}=\v_{3}=\v_{4}=\0}$,
+The perturbative contribution from the summation part of partition function is also independent of instanton fugacity and is obtained by setting ${\v_{1}=\v_{2}=\v_{3}=\v_{4}=\0}$,

 where it follows from \eqref{constraint1} and \eqref{constraint2} that $\a_{1,4}\preccurlyeq \v_4=\0, \a_{5}\preccurlyeq \v_3=\0$, which yields